 With your research topic at hand, use the following database to help you find an empirical article.

 Select an article, read it, and take notes to begin forming your outline.
-Remember to print the article to attach to your paper when you submit.
+Remember to save the article because you will email it to your instructor with the paper when you submit at the end.

 At this point, be sure to email the instructor a copy of the article you plan to summarize (before the third exam).
 You are not approved to do the paper until this step is complete, and the instructor has responded.